geodynamics/burnman/sphinx/background.rst

     :label: composite_volume

-\noindent The density of the multiphase assemblage is then
+The density of the multiphase assemblage is then

 .. math::